Z030/Spectral-Nuker-simple-discord-server-nuker/README.md

 ![Spectral Nuker  11_12_2021 9_02_25 PM](https://user-images.githubusercontent.com/93740943/141527789-3f249726-c2db-4e53-8686-0960f1e4addc.png)

-you can choose it yourself, you can you like $ or ! it dosen't really matter what you choose,
+you can choose it yourself, you can choose like $ or ! it dosen't really matter what you choose.

+After that